March 22, 2019 | Storytelling

 November 13, 2018 | Storytelling

 On January 6, 1941, President Roosevelt made his State of the Union address, aired against the backdrop of London smoking from an especially horrific German air raid earlier that evening.
-Roosevelt summoned the forces of American democracy saying, “In the future days, which we seek to make secure, we look forward to a world founded […]
+His address was powerful and would especially grow in relevance several months later with the attack on Pearl Harbor.

 history of storytelling stories storytelling